rpcme/afr-workshop-cc3220sf/Lab1.md

 Now, enter ```aws configure``` once more.
 Enter the Access Key, Secret Key, Region (us-east-1), and format (json) when prompted.

-#### Git (recommended)
+#### Git

+Git software is required.

+For Windows specifically, the labs require [Git for Windows](https://gitforwindows.org/).

-Git software is recommended but not required.
-If you install and setup Git, you will be able to perform ```diff``` and ```status``` operations in the source tree that will help you understand what has changed in the source tree over time.
+When you install and setup Git, you will be able to clone repositories as well as perform ```diff``` and ```status``` operations in the local source tree that will help you understand what has changed in the source over time.

 On Mac OSX, Git is already installed on your system.

-For Windows, you have two choices for installing Git from Github.

-* [Github Desktop](https://desktop.github.com/) - recommended for first time users
-* [Git for Windows](https://gitforwindows.org/) - Most recommended (by author) for windows users, includes MINGW shell
-* [SCM Git](https://git-scm.com/download/win) - recommended only for those who are experienced with git and have a pre-existing windows shell environment they are comfortable with.
+On Windows, install Git for Windows](https://gitforwindows.org/), which includes the MINGW shell environment that integrates nicely with the Windows environment.
+This will enable you to use Python 2.7 from the command line within a UNIX-like environment, which will simplify working through the labs.

 ### Initializing the Repository